alexeilebedev/openacr/README.md

 all, if it weren't for other open-source projects like Linux, gcc and the shell, this project wouldn't have been possible in the first place.
 And so here we are.

-OpenACR is in an interesting position of having been co-developed with a large software project, and later extracted back from it.
+OpenACR is in an interesting position of having been co-developed in connection with a large software project, and later extracted back from it.
 Its usability on small projects is assumed but not proven.
 I believe its ideal use case is realized when it is taken as a kernel, and an ecosystem of commands and corresponding configuration data files are grown in-place around it.
 Thus, it is meant to be used in-vivo.

-The above statements are do not represent ICE views or constitute an endorsement.

 ### Contributors